Rugged vs Ruggedized: The Difference That Decides Reliability - Core Systems

 Core Systems Logo

-The word “rugged” gets used a lot in this industry, but not always with the same meaning.
-Many vendors sell systems they call rugged, when in reality they are only ruggedized.
+The word “rugged” gets used often in the defense and industrial computing industry, but not always with the same meaning.
+Many vendors sell systems they call rugged when in reality they are only ruggedized.
 That small distinction often determines whether a system will perform reliably in the field or break down under pressure.
+According to the U.S. Government Accountability Office, equipment failures account for nearly 40 percent of unplanned downtime in military operations, and much of it stems from hardware that was not designed for the realities of harsh environments.

 Ruggedized Is Reinforced, Not Redefined